 Joan Lindsay Kerr is the Past-President of the California Association for the Gifted.
 Joan has been a member of CAG since 1985 and has served on the CAG Board as the Educator

 Representative for the San Joaquin Region, as the Educator

 Representative Chair, as President-Elect and chair of the CAG Conference Committee, and as President.
 She is a co-author of the CAG publication, “The Leadership Challenge: A Guidebook for Administrators.”
 Joan loved her 17 years as a middle school GATE teacher and remains passionate about meeting the needs of the gifted students of California.
 She received a M.As. degree in Educational Administration and served as the GATE program coordinator for two school districts in Bakersfield.
 Under her leadership, the Rosedale Union School District was the recipient of CAG’s Five Star GATE Program Award.
-Joan retired two years ago and is enjoying spending time with her children and grandchildren.

 (Educator Representative Chair)

 University of Southern California, has been a Research Assistant on two Department of Education grants to assist in the collection and analysis of data.
 Dr. Manzone currently teaches at USC in the MAT program.
 She also has been instrumental in managing the grant resources and disseminating curriculum materials through direct interactions with grant affiliated administrators and teachers.
 Dr. Manzone has been recognized for her abilities to develop and present in school districts and conferences the principles of differentiated curriculum to educators.
 Her primary professional responsibilities throughout her career have been in Title I schools working with students of diversity.
 Dr. Manzone has co-authored three publications related to differentiated curriculum for gifted students.
 Currently, she is the co-author of a publication targeting the implementation of the Common Core State Standards of mathematical practice.